pulumi/docs/reference/pkg/python/pulumi_aws/cloudformation/index.md

 <dt id="pulumi_aws.cloudformation.get_export">
 <code class="descclassname">pulumi_aws.cloudformation.</code><code class="descname">get_export</code><span class="sig-paren">(</span><em>name=None</em><span class="sig-paren">)</span><a class="headerlink" href="#pulumi_aws.cloudformation.get_export" title="Permalink to this definition">¶</a></dt>
 <dd><p>The CloudFormation Export data source allows access to stack
-exports specified in the [Output](<a class="reference external" href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html">http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html</a>) section of the Cloudformation Template using the optional Export Property.</p>
+exports specified in the <a class="reference external" href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html">Output</a> section of the Cloudformation Template using the optional Export Property.</p>
 <blockquote>
-<div>-&gt; Note: If you are trying to use a value from a Cloudformation Stack in the same Terraform run please use normal interpolation or Cloudformation Outputs.</div></blockquote>
+<div>Note: If you are trying to use a value from a Cloudformation Stack in the same Terraform run please use normal interpolation or Cloudformation Outputs.</div></blockquote>
 </dd></dl>

 <dl class="function">